History of Real Madrid CF: Early years

-Football was introduced to Madrid by students of the Institución Libre de Enseñanza.
-They included several Oxbridge graduates.
-In 1897, they founded a club called Sky, playing on Sunday mornings at Moncloa.
-In 1900, they split into two different clubs: New Foot-Ball de Madrid and Madrid Football Club.
+Real Madrid's origins go back to when football was introduced to Madrid by the academics and students of the Institución Libre de Enseñanza.
+They founded (Sociedad) Sky Football in December 1897, commonly known as La Sociedad (The Society) as it was the only club based in Madrid, playing on Sunday mornings at Moncloa.
+In 1900, conflict between members caused some of them to leave and create a new club, called Nueva Sociedad de Foot-ball (New Society of Football), to distinguish themselves from Sky Football.
+Nueva Sociedad was founded in October 1900 in a tavern on Calle de la Cruz.
+The dissenters were led by Julián Palacios, recognized as the first Real Madrid president.

+The other dissenters included brothers and future presidents of Real Madrid, Juan Padrós and Carlos Padrós, as well as Adolfo Meléndez, Antonio Neyra, Manolo Mendía, Varela, and the Giralt brothers (Armando, José and Mario).
+In October 1901, Nueva Sociedad de Foot-ball was renamed as Madrid Football Club.
+The first field the club used to play matches was a camp in Moncloa, located on the current Vallehermoso street.
+They utilised the El Solar de Estrada in 1901, which was owned by Claudio Estrada, a member of the club and the father-in-law of president Julián Palacios.
+The club later played matches at the Tiro del Pichón between 1901 and 1902.

 On 6 March 1902, after a new Board presided by Juan Padrós had been elected, Madrid Football Club was officially founded.
-Padrós and his brother Carlos (both would later serve as Madrid's presidents) summoned other football enthusiasts to a meeting in the back room of Al Capricho, the family business.
-The Padrós brothers viewed football as a mass sport that should be accessible to representatives of all social classes, and thought the new club should embody that idea.
-They proposed the name, Madrid Football Club, which was unanimously accepted.
-The membership fee was also set, two pesetas a month, and the color of the shirt was chosen to be white in honor of a famous English team Corinthian F.C., which Juan Padrós had met on one of his trips.
+The Padrós brothers summoned other football enthusiasts to a meeting in the back room of Al Capricho, the family's fashion business.
+They viewed football as a mass sport that should be accessible to representatives of all social classes, and thought the new club should embody that idea.
+The brothers proposed the name, Madrid Football Club, which was unanimously accepted.
+The membership fee was also set, two pesetas a month, and the color of the shirt was chosen to be white in honour of a famous English team Corinthian, which Juan Padrós had met on one of his trips.
+The club had 28 founding socios (members).

-Madrid won the first of four consecutive Copa del Rey titles, which was the only nationwide competition at the time, in 1905.
-In 1907, they lost a game to a team of Catholic priests from Royal English College in Valladolid, with Father Edward Power scoring five goals in a 6–2 victory.
-Future club president Santiago Bernabéu was quoted as saying in 1957 that the "game changed the whole history of football in Spain by showing us how football should be played."